 In large bowl, toss pork with 2 tablespoons salt until thoroughly coated.
 Set aside at room temperature for 1 hour.

-Add 1/2 of cilantro to the food processor and pulse mixture until it is roughly pureed but not smooth, about 8 to 10 one-second pulses.
+Add half of the cilantro to the food processor and pulse mixture until it is roughly pureed but not smooth, about 8 to 10 one-second pulses.
 Season to taste with salt and pepper.

-Adjust oven rack to middle position and preheat oven to 225°F. Heat remaining oil in large Dutch oven over high heat until smoking.
+Adjust oven rack to middle position and preheat oven to 275°F (135°C).
+Heat remaining 2 tablespoons oil in large Dutch oven over high heat until smoking.
 Add half of pork and cook without moving until well browned, about 3 minutes.
-Stir pot and continue cooking, stirring occasionally, until well browned on all sides.
+Stir pot and continue cooking, stirring occasionally, until well browned on all sides, about 7 minutes.
 Add remaining pork and onions and cook, stirring frequently and scraping up any browned bits from bottom of pan, until onions are softened, about 4 minutes.
 Add cumin and cook, stirring constantly until fragrant, about 1 minute.

-Add chicken stock and pureed chilies to pot and stir to combine.
+Add chicken stock and puréed chiles to pot and stir to combine.
 Bring to a boil, cover, and transfer to oven, leaving lid slightly ajar.
-Cook until pork shreds easily with a fork, about 3 hours.
+Cook until sauce is thickened and pork shreds easily with a fork, about 3 hours.
 Remove from oven and return to stovetop.